modelscope/facechain/README.md

 conda activate facechain
 ````

-Or, you can use the official image provided by ModelScope, so you only need to install gradio to use it:
+You may use the official image provided by ModelScope, so you only need to install gradio to use it:

 ```shell
 registry.cn-hangzhou.aliyuncs.com/modelscope-repo/modelscope:ubuntu20.04-cuda11.7.1-py38-torch2.0.1-tf1.15.5-1.8.0
 ```

+We also recommend to use our [notebook](https://www.modelscope.cn/my/mynotebook/preset) to train and inference.

 Clone this repository to your local: